bclynch/edm/README.md

   - Can filter by date
   - Can search for word (artist, venue)
   - List and map view
+  - ~~Implement event brite widget for buying tickets~~
+    - There is a cross origin deal since localhost isn't https.
+Breaks the methods (like close modal).
+Once it's live online it should be okay.
+Need an affiliate link of our own and to put a few things in the env vars
 - Show page
   - Can buy ticket
+  - Grab eventbrite banner images
   - ~~General info about show~~
   - ~~Map where it's at~~
   - ~~Links to artist page and venue page~~